holochain/holochain/crates/dna_util/README.md

 ## License
 [![License: Apache-2.0](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0)

-Copyright (C) 2019-2020, Holochain Foundation
+Copyright (C) 2019 - 2020, Holochain Foundation

-Licensed under the Apache License, Version 2.0 (the "License");
-you may not use this file except in compliance with the License.
-You may obtain a copy of the License at
+This program is free software: you can redistribute it and/or modify it under the terms of the license provided in the LICENSE file (Apache 2.0).
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.